FirmwGuy/CacadeDP/readme.md

 Core Concepts
 -------------

-To understand CDP's architecture, it is crucial to grasp its fundamental concepts.
+To understand CDP's architecture, it is necessary to grasp its fundamental concepts.
 These include Records, the data containers; Agents and Agencies, the processing units; and Tasks, the vehicles of computation.
 The following sections describe these in detail.